 While holidays are filled with fun and enjoyment for most people, many of our pets may not be as excited about the festivities.
 There are a variety of holiday dangers pet owners should be aware of when these special days arrive on the calendar.
 Here are a few holiday pet safety tips to make sure your pets are safe all throughout the busy season.

 Halloween is filled with tricks and treats, ghosts, and goblins, but here are a few “tricks” to help keep your pet safe and happy.

 - Don’t feed your pet(s) Halloween candy, especially if it contains chocolate or xylitol (a common sugar substitute).
 Avoid tummy upsets by making sure your pet’s treats are species-specific.

 - Make sure your pet has proper identification (microchip, collar, and ID tag) to ensure their safe return should they escape through an open door while you’re distracted with trick-or-treaters.
 Better yet, make your pet comfortable in another room away from open doors.

 - Keep lit candles and jack-o-lanterns out of the reach of pets.

 - If you plan on dressing your pet for Halloween, make sure their costume fits properly and is comfortable to wear.
-Additionally, check for any pieces that could easily be chewed off and be certain that the costume doesn’t interfere with your pet’s sight, hearing, and breathing, panting, or moving.
+Additionally, check for any pieces that could easily be chewed off and be certain that the costume doesn’t interfere with your pet’s sight, hearing, breathing, panting, or movement.
 Avoid elaborate, tight-fitting costumes with strings, ties, belts, and sashes.
 Take the time necessary to get your pet used to the costume before the big night and never leave your pet unsupervised while wearing a costume.

 - Glow sticks and glow jewelry can be a hazard to your pets too.
 Although the liquid inside these products isn’t likely toxic, it tastes really bad and can make pets salivate excessively and act strangely.